• Skip to primary navigation

 Dairy:

-• Absolutely delicious, but way too calorie-laden for me.
-I use Schmand or smetana as well in my cooking, I have many recipes on my blog to prove it, but in this case, I prefer not to use it.
-It would be just too much of it, and the egg salad will not only be mighty in terms of calories but also in terms of taste.
+• Absolutely delicious but way too calorie-laden for me.
+I use Schmand or smetana as well in my cooking.
+I have many recipes on my blog to prove it, but in this case, I prefer not to use them.
+It would be just too much of it, and the egg salad would not only be mighty in terms of calories but also in terms of taste.

-• I prefer to use either a combination of German sour cream (saure Sahne) which has less fat than Schmand and low-fat yogurt or Greek yogurt, which has lower fat content than Schmand, but it is also extremely creamy.
+• I prefer to use either a combination of German sour cream (saure Sahne), which has less fat than Schmand, and low-fat yogurt, or Greek yogurt, which has lower fat content than Schmand but is also extremely creamy.

 • But if you don't find any Greek yogurt in your region, don't stress about it, you could use pretty much any milk products to make this wonderful salad.
 I have made it myself with smetana, yogurt, low-fat quark, skyr, sour cream, or a combination of some of those.